hongtat/tasmota-connect/README.md

 ####  Where can I find out more about Tasmota command for sending/receiving IR / RF codes?
 Please see under RF Bridge & IR Remote - https://tasmota.github.io/docs/Commands/

+#### The Tasmota (Connect) SmartApp is not showing up in SmartThings App?
+* Sign in to SmartThings IDE: https://account.smartthings.com/login
+* Verify that you have installed the codes in the correct SmartThings IDE Shard.
+* If you don't see your current devices under "My Devices", you are probably on the wrong shard.

 #### I have feedback, questions, suggestion..
 Please use [SmartThings Community](https://community.smartthings.com/t/release-tasmota-connect-pure-tasmota-st-integration-real-time-status-for-sonoff-tuya-smartlife-other-esp8266-devices/187553) for feedback and questions.